 What to Do If You Suspect a Natural Gas Leak In Your Home

-Natural gas is a popular energy source, used for heating homes and office buildings, as well as for fuel for cooking.
-It is highly flammable and will easily ignite with even with the smallest spark of fire.
-A break or fracture to the pipes containing the gas (the “gas line”) can allow the natural gas to leak out and build up into high concentrations.
-When this happens, instead of something like the controlled flames you see on your kitchen stove or in your furnace, the buildup of gas can suddenly combust causing a devastating explosion and subsequent fire as was the case in the natural gas explosion in the plaza neighborhood on February 19, 2013.
+Natural gas is a popular energy source used for heating homes and office buildings, as well as for cooking.
+It is highly flammable and will ignite with even the smallest spark.
+A break in a gas pipe (the “gas line”) can allow natural gas to leak and build to high concentrations.
+When this happens, instead of something like the controlled flames you see on your kitchen stove or in your furnace, the buildup of gas can suddenly combust.
+The result can be a devastating explosion and subsequent fire.
+This scenario occurred in the natural gas explosion in the Plaza neighborhood on February 19, 2013.

-Although natural gas is odorless in its raw form, utility service providers such as Missouri Gas Energy (MGE) add an odorant as a built-in safety precaution.
+Although natural gas is odorless in its raw form, utility providers (such as Spire, formerly Missouri Gas Energy) add an odorant.
 This distinctive odor is intentionally formulated to smell especially bad/foul to immediately alert those in the vicinity of a potential gas leak.
-In addition to the risk fire, explosion, and severe burn injuries, a gas leak can also cause headaches, dizziness, and nausea.
+In addition to the risk of fire, explosion, and severe burn injuries, a gas leak can also cause headaches, dizziness, and nausea.

 If you suspect a gas leak in your home or office, follow these safety precautions: